08 9305 5000

-The original Government House built for James Stirling was built in 1838 but proved to be inadequate.
+The original Government House built for James Stirling was completed in 1838 but proved to be inadequate.
 Construction started in 1859 on a new building and the work was completed in 1863.

-The first Governor to take up residence was Gov. Hampton.
+The first Governor to take up residence was Gov. John Hampton.
 In 1867 a banqueting hall had been added and a ballroom

 Government House is only occasionally open to the public.